 Imai and Ratkovic (2014) introduced a new IPW-type reweighting methodology, which they named a covariate-balancing propensity score (CBPS).
 The key insight that led to the CBPS paper was that researchers may want to find a set of propensity scores (and hence ATET weights) that simply achieve the best balance possible.
 This differs from an IPW methods, where the propensity score models is estimated (by maximum likelihood) to best predict treatment status.
 Starting with the IPW approach; it would be possible to “tweaking” the coefficients in the (logit) propensity score model up or down and improve balance on the matching variables.
 As a trivial example, Exhibit 1 (from Kranker 2015) shows how CBPS can (slightly modify the coefficients in the logit propensity score model and, by doing so, significantly improve covariate balance.

-CBPS methods combine steps in the IPW workflow (above) into a single model.
+CBPS methods combine the four steps in the IPW workflow (above) into a single model.
 Numerical optimization methods are used to find the set of coefficients (β) in the propensity score model (step 1) that result in the least imbalance (in step 4).
 The CBPS method can be thought of as searching for the propensity score model coefficients that minimize the following function:

 βCBPS=argminβLX,T,W,